chinmaymudholkar/java-sel-sample/README.md

 ## Running Tests

-### Run All Tests
+### Quick Start

+After cloning the repository, you can quickly run all tests with:

 ```bash
 mvn clean test
 ```

 This will run all tests in the project, 5 at a time in parallel (configured in testng.xml).
+Screenshots for any failures are attached to the corresponding test case in the Allure report.

+### Allure reports from the last run on GitHub Pages

+Allure reports from the last run are available on GitHub Pages at: https://chinmaymudholkar.github.io/java-sel-sample/allure-report/

 ### Run Specific Test Groups